MichaelKazembe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy Write a function that reverses the content of an array of integers.

+5. Always look up
+Write a function that changes all lowercase letters of a string to uppercase.